-When used in this Quarterly Report, unless otherwise indicated, "Cytokinetics," "the Company," "we," "our" and "us" refers to Cytokinetics, Incorporated.
+When used in this report, unless otherwise indicated, "Cytokinetics," "the Company," "we," "our" and "us" refers to Cytokinetics, Incorporated.

 CYTOKINETICS and our logo used alone and with the mark CYTOKINETICS are registered service marks and trademarks of Cytokinetics.
-Other service marks, trademarks and trade names referred to in this Quarterly Report on Form 10-Q are the property of their respective owners.
+Other service marks, trademarks and trade names referred to in this report are the property of their respective owners.